snsumner/tectonic-f5-ltm-install/readme.md

 # Using F5 BigIP LTM with Tectonic

-When installing Tectonic on Bare metal or VMware you have to bring your own load balancer whereas with cloud provider such as AWS, Tectonic automatically setup a load balancer (e.g. AWS ELB) for you.
-During the Tectonic installation you need to provide the Master DNS which resolves to any master node and Tectonic DNS which resolves to any worker nodes for Ingress.
-For evaluation purposes some will simply create a DNS entry that points to each node but ideally you want to utilize a load balancer.
-The purpose of this document is to explain how to setup F5 BigIP LTM to work with Tectonic in this configuration.
+Installing Tectonic on bare metal or VMWare requires a master DNS (which resolves to any master node in the cluster), and a worker DNS (which resolves to any worker nodes for Ingress).
+Evaluation clusters may be set up using a DNS entry that points to each node, but production clusters require the use of a load balancer.

+When installing on cloud providers such as AWS, Tectonic automatically creates a load balancer (such as AWS ELB).
+When installing Tectonic on bare metal or VMWare, you must provide your own load balancer.

+This document describes setting up F5 BitIP LTM for use as a load balancer with Tectonic.

 ## Overview